If you want to understand what is Observability, its importance, its benefits, and its components, this guide is for you.

 - Is there a particular type of request or transaction that is experiencing delays?

-- Is the slow down consistent across all users or specific to a region?
+- Is the slowdown consistent across all users, or is it specific to a particular region?

-These questions can be answered through the data provided by the applications logs, metrics, and traces.
+These questions can be answered through the data provided by the application logs, metrics, and traces.

 - Logs record events that happen in the application through logging libraries.

-- Metrics provide numerical data about the operation of the system (like response times, number of requests, etc.).
-Applications are Instrumented using libraries to emit metrics
+- Metrics provide numerical data about the system's operation (such as response times and the number of requests).
+Applications are instrumented using libraries to emit metrics.

-- Traces track the journey of a request through various services in a distributed system using libraries like OpenTelemetry or APM (Application Performance Monitoring) agents.
+- Traces track the journey of a request through various services in a distributed system, using libraries such as OpenTelemetry or APM (Application Performance Monitoring) agents.

-By analyzing this data, you can pinpoint that, for example, the slowdown is due to a particular service that’s taking too long to respond, maybe because of a recent code change or an increased load.
+By analyzing this data, you can pinpoint, for example, that the slowdown is due to a particular service that's taking too long to respond, possibly because of a recent code change or an increased load.
 This allows for quicker and more efficient problem-solving.

 Now you might think, it all sounds like typical monitoring.
-But its not.
-Let understand the difference between monitoring and Observability.
+But it's not.
+Let's understand the difference between monitoring and Observability.

 Difference Between Observability & Monitoring

-It’s really important for DevOps enginers or someone who has just started their way into SRE to thoroughly understand the difference between Observability v/s Monitoring.
+It's really important for DevOps engineers or someone who has just started their way into SRE to thoroughly understand the difference between Observability v/s Monitoring.

 Here is what DORA's research says about observability & monitoring.